 If you frequently step away from your computer, learn the shortcut key to lock your screen.

 - Mac: Ctrl + Cmd ⌘ + Q

 - ChromeOS: Search 🔍 + L

-Please: Do this even if you’re home or in an office setting.
+Please: Do this even if you’re home or in an office.
 In public spaces, close your device and take it with you after locking the screen.

 4. Watch Your Back: Pay Attention To Shoulder Surfing